 - As children with HI grow older, they need emotional support to deal with the social effects of living with a visible skin condition.

 - Most children with HI are initially developmentally delayed, with the delays diminishing by about age 5 or 6.
 For example, our son sat independently at 12 months and walked at 23 months.
 But he now runs and climbs and swims like a typical 5-year-old!

 We live in a state that provides medical assistance to children with disabilities regardless of the family’s income.
 Because of this benefit, our son has an in-home nurse five nights a week who gives him his long soaking bath, applies his moisturizer and provides his extra nighttime calories.
 Most families do not have the resources for in-home nursing care, but we have found it to be a huge blessing to us.
 Daniel has four older siblings with busy schedules, and my husband works a lot of hours, so the nursing care allows us to really thrive as a family.

 Because HI is so rare, the support within the HI community is exceptionally strong.
 We often turn to each other for guidance and support because the doctors and other medical specialists typically don’t have much, if any, experience with HI.
 We would love to welcome you and Mickey to the HI “family”!

 We are so grateful we took a leap of faith by saying “yes” to adopting Daniel.
 My hope is that another family will pursue that same tug on their heart for Mickey.
 Mickey is waiting, in need of a family.
 Without a family, Mickey will languish, never knowing his value and worth.
 And I believe there is a family somewhere out there who is waiting, in need of Mickey.
 Without Mickey, this family and their community will never know their full potential to love and be loved.

-If you’re like to learn more about Mickey, please reach out to Kristen Henry at email@example.com.
-Kristen can also connect you with Nicole if you’d like to ask her more about what caring for Mickey might look like.
+If you are interested in learning more about Mickey, please reach out to our Waiting Child Coordinator at [email protected].
+We can also connect you with Nicole if you’d like to ask her more about what caring for Mickey might look like.